MikierXXV/MikierXXV/README.md

-- 👋 Hello ther, I’m Miguel
+- 👋 Hello there, I’m Miguel

 <!---
 MikierXXV/MikierXXV is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.